Section Heading Background Image

 Health Benefits of Chores

-April 2023 | Katie Frank, PhD, OTR/L - Occupational Therapist, Adult Down Syndrome Center
+February 2025 | Katie Frank, PhD, OTR/L - Occupational Therapist, Adult Down Syndrome Center

 Just thinking about chores can make us want to groan but doing chores can be beneficial for our physical and mental health.
 Doing chores is one way to incorporate more physical activity into the day.
 Having a clean and organized space can also decrease stress.
+Additionally, different chores can work on different cognitive skill development.

 Chores can help individuals develop responsibility and independence.
-They also provide opportunities to practice developmental skills such as fine motor strength and coordination, motor planning, visual perception, organization, and following instructions.
+They also provide opportunities to practice developmental skills such as strength and coordination, motor planning, visual perception, organization, and following instructions.
 Chores are a great way to naturally provide proprioceptive input and help regulate our sensory systems, which can improve attention and behavior.
 When done well, chores also help support a strong self-esteem.

 • Putting away dishes